 What is a botnet?

 Very simply, a botnet is a network of computers that are running a piece of software which is, in this instance, a bot.
 Short for robot, these bots can perform tasks ranging from the relatively simple to quite complex intrusions.

-A botnet might be a room full of computers, networked, running the same bot for whatever purpose.
+A botnet might be a room full of computers, networked, running the same bot for whatever purpose (often referred to as a click farm).
 Or, it could be a group of remote devices, infected with a hidden bot (often in the form of a ‘virus’) which can be organised to perform anything from repetitive tasks such as click fraud, or in extreme cases Denial of Service attacks (DDoS attacks).

 An example of one of the biggest botnets uncovered at the time is Srizbi, which is thought to have been responsible for more than half the internet spam in 2008.
 With access to over 450,000 networked devices, Srizbi was capable of sending 60 million spam messages a day!

 Often capable of self perpetuating themselves, botnets often spread their digital tentacles wider though hidden code in links, websites, software downloads and email attachments.
 A popular method is using a link in an email, or a free software download from a sketchy site.

 Yup, if you think you’ve found a great website to watch Netflix for free, it’s probably packed full of malicious code and bots.
 If you don’t want your device to become another link in a huge global network, just pay the subscription!

 It might seem that sending some absurd amount of spam per day is just a waste of everybody’s time.
 But of course, why bother doing it if there is nothing to be gained?
 In the case of spam bots, it’s a numbers game, with even one bite having the potential to be a tidy earner for your hacker.
 Who, by the way, isn’t some dweeb in his mom’s basement, but most likely part of some sophisticated and organised setup.